OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:16

-Then some of the sons of Benjamin and Judah came to the stronghold to David.
+Then some from the tribes of Benjamin and Judah joined David at the stronghold.

 ---